|

 Patients with Homozygous Familial Hypercholesterolemia

-The recommended dosage for patients with homozygous familial hypercholesterolemia is ZOCOR 40 mg/day in the evening or 80 mg/day in 3 divided doses of 20 mg, 20 mg, and an evening dose of 40 mg.
+The recommended dosage is 40 mg/day in the evening [see Dosage and Administration, Restricted Dosing for 80 mg].
 ZOCOR should be used as an adjunct to other lipid-lowering treatments (e.g., LDL apheresis) in these patients or if such treatments are unavailable.

 Adolescents (10-17 years of age) with Heterozygous Familial Hypercholesterolemia

 The recommended usual starting dose is 10 mg once a day in the evening.
-The recommended dosing range is 10-40 mg/day; the maximum recommended dose is 40 mg/day.
-Doses should be individualized according to the recommended goal of therapy (see NCEP Pediatric Panel Guidelines and CLINICAL PHARMACOLOGY).
+The recommended dosing range is 10 to 40 mg/day; the maximum recommended dose is 40 mg/day.
+Doses should be individualized according to the recommended goal of therapy [see NCEP Pediatric Panel Guidelines and Clinical Studies ].
 Adjustments should be made at intervals of 4 weeks or more.

-Because ZOCOR does not undergo significant renal excretion, modification of dosage should not be necessary in patients with mild to moderate renal insufficiency.
-However, caution should be exercised when ZOCOR is administered to patients with severe renal insufficiency; such patients should be started at 5 mg/day and be closely monitored (see CLINICAL PHARMACOLOGY, Pharmacokinetics and WARNINGS, Myopathy/Rhabdomyolysis).
+Because ZOCOR does not undergo significant renal excretion, modification of dosage should not be necessary in patients with mild to moderate renal impairment.
+However, caution should be exercised when ZOCOR is administered to patients with severe renal impairment; such patients should be started at 5 mg/day and be closely monitored [see Warnings and Precautions and Clinical Pharmacology].

 No. 8360 — Tablets ZOCOR 5 mg are buff, oval, film-coated tablets, coded MSD 726 on one side and ZOCOR 5 on the other.
 They are supplied as follows: